jeroenterheerdt/HAsmartirrigation/README.md

 **Actions on all Zones**
 - Update all zones with weather data from sensors.
 - Calculate irrigation duration for all zones.
+This will also delete weather data after calculation.

 **Per Zone Settings**
 You can change any value mentioned before.
 Additionally there are some more options.